sarthaktanwani/Question-Paper-Setter/README.md

 5. Pointers
 6. Inheritance

-SYNOPSIS
+SYNOPSIS:
 The project aims at reducing the excess time that is used up in making test papers.
 With this project, making a test paper can be done easily.
-We have designed this project for the automatic generation of Maths test paper (both cycle test and term test) for the first term.
-We plan to create different files that would consist questions from each chapter grouped in increasing order of their weightage.
+We have designed this project for the automatic generation of Maths test paper (both cycle test and term test) for the first term.We plan to create different files that would consist questions from each chapter grouped in increasing order of their weightage.